Australia - Money Market Rate

 • The 'Target cash rate' is set by the Reserve Bank's Board at each Board meeting.
 From January 1990 the Bank commenced announcing an explicit target to the market.
 ‘Interbank rate’ is a weighted average of the interest rates at which banks have borrowed and lent exchange settlement funds overnight.
 The 11am call rate is used prior to July 1998.

-• ‘Bank accepted bills’ are estimated end of day bank bill rates sourced from AFMA.
+• ‘Bank accepted bills/Negotiable Certificates of Deposit’ are estimated end of day bank bill rates sourced from ASX.
+Prior to January 2017, this series was sourced from AFMA.
 Prior to March 1995 estimated midday yields are shown.

 • ‘Overnight indexed swaps’ a bilaterally traded, or over-the-counter (OTC), derivative in which one party agrees to pay the other party a fixed interest rate in exchange for receiving the average cash rate recorded over the term of the swap.
 Overnight indexed swaps are closing market rates.